 OK, sounds nice, but which two?

 A security trust badge?
 Payment assurance?
 Third-party validation from the Better Business Bureau and Google Customer Reviews?
 Money-back guarantees?
 Free shipping policies?
+Free trust badges or those that require a certification fee?

 I would argue that at least one of each of the five major types of trust badges makes sense for an e-commerce site.
 For a site that does not sell to consumers or sell online at all, only security badges and third-party endorsement logos may be relevant.